Divorce is a complex and emotionally charged process that often involves negotiating the division of…

 How Income Factors Into Child Support Payments

 Kansas parents who get divorced may be required to pay child support to their spouse.
 The amount of a child support payment will be partially based on a parent’s income.
 A judge will usually include salary, interest income and any distributions received from an employer or from a business that the parent owns.
-Other forms of income that may be used to determine a child support payment include deferred or carried interest as well as any bonuses received.
+Other forms of income that may be used to determine child support payments include deferred or carried interest as well as any bonuses received.

 A judge will be able to look deeper into a parent’s financial records to determine the extent of his or her resources.
 The goal is to make sure that the children maintain as close to the same lifestyle after the divorce as they did while their parents were married.
 It is also important to note that a child support payment could be based on what a parent should be earning as opposed to what he or she actually earns.